-Step #4: Appear in Court or Have Your Lawyer Go
+Step #3: Appear in Court or Have Your Lawyer Go for You

-In the case where you decide to represent yourself, make sure you have the proper paperwork with you when you go to court (see Step #2 above under the first section of this blog post for ideas of the kind of paperwork you may need).
+In the case where you decide to represent yourself, make sure you have the proper paperwork with you when you go to court (see above for the type of paperwork you may need).

 If you have hired a traffic ticket attorney, your attorney can go to court for you without you present.

 Get Help with Your Fix it Ticket

 If you need help with your Los Angeles County fix it ticket, just click the button below to speak with me personally for a free consultation.